AWESDUDEtheCOOL/AWESDUDEtheCOOL/README.md

 - 👋 Hi, I’m @AWESDUDEtheCOOL
 - 👀 I’m interested in mechanical engineering and space technology
 - 💞️ I’m looking to collaborate on aerospace research
-- 📫 How to reach me: mcmatich@stanford.edu
+- 📫 How to reach me: mcmatich@gmail.com

 <!---
 AWESDUDEtheCOOL/AWESDUDEtheCOOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.